-This adversarial collaboration aimed to address confirmation biases by researchers, breaking theoretical echo chambers3 and identifying the strengths and weaknesses of theories^{2,47} by forcing them to be explicit and committal about their empirical predictions, rigorously testing them on common methodological grounds^{22,48}, and providing the means for theorists to change their minds given conflicting results48.
+This adversarial collaboration aimed to address confirmation biases by researchers, breaking theoretical echo chambers3 and identifying the strengths and weaknesses of theories248 by forcing them to be explicit and committal about their empirical predictions, rigorously testing them on common methodological grounds^{22,49}, and providing the means for theorists to change their minds given conflicting results49.
 Doing so catalyses our ability to evaluate and arbitrate between theories of consciousness.
 Embracing this spirit, and adhering to guidelines for structuring adversarial collaborations21, we opted for a three-voice discussion format, acknowledging that despite stringent testing of incompatible theoretical views, different interpretations of the same evidence may persist.
 Below, the theory-neutral consortium presents the main challenges our findings pose to the theories, based on the preregistered predictions, methods and analysis agreed on in advance with the adversaries.
+Then, adversaries offer their own interpretation task-relevant and task-irrelevant trials combined revealed significant contentselective connectivity when FFA is used as the analysis seed.
+Various significant regions showing task-related connectivity with the FFA seed were observed including V1/V2, right intraparietal sulcus (IPS) and right inferior frontal gyrus (IFG).
+LH, left hemisphere; RH, right hemisphere. d, Analysis of iEEG face-selective DFC synchrony across tasks is shown at the single-electrode level in PFC (top) and V1/V2 (bottom) ROIs.
+Electrodes showing significant synchrony (tested using a permutation test, FDR-corrected, P < 0.05) in relevant (orange-red), irrelevant (purple) or combined relevant and irrelevant (black) trials are shown (averaged over 70-120 Hz and 0-0.5-s time window).
+DFC synchrony was observed in both tasks, but restricted to IFG for the GNWT analysis and V2 regions for the IIT analysis, consistent with the fMR1gPP1 analysis shown in panel c.
+Brain surfaces in panels c, d are from Freesurfer.

-Then, adversaries offer their own interpretation of the findings and future directions (see sections 12 and 13 in Supplementary Information).
+of the findings and future directions (see sections 12 and 13 in Supplementary Information).

 Extended Data Fig. 7 summarizes the key results, including the criteria used to assess whether findings support or contradict the theories.
 This summary covers both central and peripheral findings related to theory evaluation.
-The consortium adopted Lakatos' sophisticated falsificationist approach to philosophy of science 13,49, emphasizing that challenged predictions provide more valuable insights than those confirmed by the data (see section 11 in Supplementary Information).
+The consortium adopted Lakatos' sophisticated falsificationist approach to philosophy of science^{13,50}, emphasizing that challenged predictions provide more valuable insights than those confirmed by the data (see section 11 in Supplementary Information).
 Outcomes are weighted differentially across predictions and with respect to the different brain imaging modalities (Extended Data Table 1).
 This approach ensures a nuanced evaluation of the theories, highlighting areas of strength and those requiring further refinement.

-For the IIT, the lack of sustained synchronization within the posterior cortex represents the most direct challenge, based on our preregistration.
+For IIT, the lack of sustained synchronization within posterior cortex represents the most direct challenge, based on our preregistration.
 This is incompatible with IIT's claim that the state of the neural network, including its activity and connectivity, specifies the degree and content of consciousness5.
 Although this null result could stem from methodological limitations (for example, limited iEEG sampling of V1/V2 areas), our multimodal and highly powered study provided the best conditions so far for evaluating the prediction.
-We urge IIT proponents to direct future efforts to evaluate this prediction and determine the significance of this failure.
+We urge IIT proponents to direct future efforts to evaluate this prediction and determine the implications of this failure.

-More broadly, although the IIT passed the predefined criteria for the duration prediction (number 2), there was no evidence for a sustained representation of orientation, despite being a property of the consciously perceived stimuli25.
-This is an informative challenge for the IIT, as orientation decoding was robust across all three data modalities, leaving open the question of whether and how information about orientation is maintained over time.
+More broadly, although IIT passed the predefined criteria for the duration prediction (number 2), there was no evidence for a sustained representation of orientation, despite being a property of the consciously perceived stimuli25.
+This is an informative challenge for IIT, as orientation decoding was robust across all three data modalities, leaving open the question of whether and how information about orientation is maintained over time.